andremferreira/compano-atelie-be/README.md

 - Sequelize client on global

 ## Instalation
-Make the destiny folder and download the project from git repository Criar pasta de destino e baixar o projeto do git repository
+Make the destiny folder and download the project from git repository:

 ```sh
 $ mkdir /app
 $ cd /app